unibe-geodata-modelling/2021-glacier-evolution-model/README.md

 ## Delta-H Implementation

 This script has two parts.
 First is the calculation of the geodetic massbalance (Ba) according to Fischer et al. 2015.
 Second ist the glacier evolution model according to Huss et al. 2010.
 The geodetic massbalance is necessery to solve Eq.
 2 of Huss et al. 2010.
+This Script will work just for the Glacier de Tsanfleuron.
+For running the script with any swiss glacier the outlines of all glacier would be necessary.

+### Input Data

 Make a new workspace folder and add the data below.
 Required input data: